 14 june - 9 july 2018

-Buying a newspaper or reading it at the bar was, and for some still is, a ritual that leads to reality.
-Before the internet, television and radio, the newspapers represented the meeting place of the communities, a starting point to acquire information, perhaps skills, and then discuss and compare with others.
+Buying a newspaper or reading it at a bar was, and for some still is, a ritual that reveals reality.
+Before the internet, television or radio, newspapers represented the “meeting place” of communities, a means to acquire information and perhaps even skills, that could then be used to discuss and compare with others.

-Now this process is fragmented and multiplied into dozens of communicative contexts that modify the dimensions and features of a news item.
-Just think of the all-news channels, the websites or the endless possibilities of sharing a post through social networks.
+Now this process has fragmented into dozens of separate communicative contexts that alter the types of news and features.
+Just think of today’s news-based channels, the myriad of websites or the endless possibilities for sharing a post through social networks.

-In this context, La Lettura de il Corriere della Sera challenged designers and the public: presenting and reading the most various and complex events, themes, paths and characters on a newspaper page.
-Among these people there is Federica Fragapane who since 2015 has created over thirty plates and has selected twenty for Wild Mazzini.
+In this context, Corriere della Sera’s La Lettura has challenged both designers and their readers by presenting the most diverse and complex events, themes, and people to figure in a newspaper.
+Among these designers is Federica Fragapane who since 2015 has created over 30 infographic plates of which Wild Mazzini has selected 20.

-Award-winning visual and information designer, Federica Fragapane is specialized in data visualization and collaborates with organizations, magazines and companies in Italy and abroad.
-She has created visualizations for the United Nations Environment Programme, Wired and Il Corriere della Sera in the analysis of cultural, environmental and social issues for the cultural supplement La Lettura.
+Federica Fragapane is an award-winning visual and information designer specialized in data visualization.
+She collaborates with organizations, magazines and companies in Italy and abroad.
+She has created visualizations for the United Nations Environment Program, Wired and the Corriere della Sera cultural supplement La Lettura in the analysis of cultural, environmental and social issues.

 Her projects were awarded at the Core77 Design Awards 2017, Kantar Information is Beautiful Awards 2017 and 2014, European Design Awards 2017 and ADI Design Index 2015.